Maximum Likelihood Estimation of Optimal Receiver Operating Characteristic Curves from Likelihood Ratio Observations: Introduction

+Consistency of an estimator means that as the number of observations converges to infinity for a fixed parameter, the estimator converges to the parameter in a suitable sense (in probability or almost surely, for example).
+Consistency is widely considered to be an important property of an estimator because it implies accuracy with high probability as the number of samples converges to infinity \cite{Cramer46}.
+Consistency of an estimator does not give bounds on accuracy for a finite number of observations.
+Thus, it is important to find finite sample performance guarantees for estimators which can be used, for example, to make confidence intervals.
+While we have not been able to produce satisfactory finite sample performance guarantees for the maximum likelihood estimator, we have found such bounds for variations of the estimator we call the split and fused estimators.

+To our knowledge, the following are new contributions of this paper.
+The formulation and identification of the maximum likelihood (ML) ROC estimator based on likelihood ratio observations, the proof of consistency of the ML estimator, a mapping ${\cal M}$ used in our proof of consistency, the formulation of two estimators closely related to ML, and the proof of finite sample size performance guarantees for those other two estimators.
+In addition, we provide simulation results suggesting that the ML estimator and its variations are more accurate than the empirical estimators.

 The paper is organized as follows.
 Some preliminaries about ROC curves are given in Section~\ref{sec:formulation}.
-The empirical estimator of the optimal ROC curve based on using the empirical estimators for the two types of error probabilities is considered in Section \ref{sec:empirical_estimator}.
+The empirical estimator of the optimal ROC curve, based on using the empirical estimators for the two types of error probabilities, is considered in Section~\ref{sec:empirical_estimator}.
 A performance guarantee is derived based on a well-known bound for empirical estimators of CDFs.
-The ML estimator of the ROC curve is derived in Section~\ref{sec:mle}.
-Consistency of the ML estimator with respect to the \levy\ metric is demonstrated in Section~\ref{sec:consistency}.
-The area under the ML estimator of the ROC curve is derived in Section \eqref{sec:AUROC_ML} and is shown to be a consistent estimator of AUC.
-Simulations comparing the accuracy of the empirical and ML estimators are given in Section \ref{sec:simulations}, and discussion is in Section \ref{sec:discussion}.
-Proofs are found in the appendix of the full version of this paper posted to arXiv.
+The ML estimator of the ROC curve is given in Section~\ref{sec:mle} together with a proof of its consistency.
+A key tool is a mapping $\cal M$ from the set of all distributions supported on $[0,\infty]$ to the set of ROC curves.
+The area under the ML estimator of the ROC curve is derived and is shown to be a consistent estimator of AUC.
+In Section~\ref{sec:split_estimator}, two variations of the ML estimator, called the split estimator and fused estimator, are derived, and finite sample size performance bounds are given for them.
+Simulations comparing the accuracy of the empirical and ML estimators are given in Section~\ref{sec:simulations}, and conclusions and future directions are in Section~\ref{sec:conclusions}.
+Proofs are found in the appendix.